 I first encountered HIPAA from a technology perspective while building a digital health platform for Qualcomm Wireless Health in 2011.
 I was surprised to learn that the most significant barriers to rapid innovation in healthcare are regulatory, not market forces or technological breakthroughs.

 TripleBlind is the first and only privacy-preserving solution for patient data privacy for most global privacy regulations, including HIPAA in the U.S. and GDPR in Europe.
 While others have tried, failed and retreated from PHI (Protected Health Information), TripleBlind has a proven solution that ensures patient privacy is protected to the most stringent regulatory standards while enabling rapid innovation in digital health.
-On top of that, TripleBlind is also the only technology to ensure that the intellectual property of the algorithms are protected as they’re used by third parties as well.
+On top of that, TripleBlind is also ensures that the intellectual property of the algorithms are protected as they’re used by third parties as well.
 This positions us as a unique enabler for the next generation of breakthroughs in digital health.
 We’ll double down our focus on enabling digital health data platforms globally.

 In addition to healthcare, we’ll continue to serve several use cases in capital markets, with the same DaaS (Data as a Service) platform-enablement product.
 There are significant pain points we solve for in capital markets, and it has the potential to be a much faster-moving market than healthcare.
 From credit underwriting to alternative data, it’s abundantly clear that market and regulatory forces are driving the need to protect consumer privacy.